-- US News & World Report Mechanical Engineering Undergraduate Program: Ranked #3 in the 2012-2013 rankings
+- US News & World Report Mechanical Engineering Undergraduate Program: Ranked #2 in the 2016

-- US News & World Report Best Undergraduate Engineering Programs (top degree is PhD): Ranked #5 in 2012
+- US News & World Report Best Undergraduate Engineering Programs (top degree is PhD): Tied for #4 in 2016

 - Corporate Recruiters Ranking for Engineering by the Wall Street Journal: Georgia Tech Ranked #1